freddolino-lab/ipod/docs/main_config.md

 If you have your fastq (or fastq.gz) files within your data directories' `raw` directories, set this option to `"None"`.

-However, often you may have too too many sequencing samples to practially move each fastq file to its appropriate data directory.
+However, often you may have
+too many sequencing samples to practially move each fastq file to its appropriate data directory.
 What you can instead do in this case is to nest a single directory containing all your